Originally Posted November 30, 2012:

 Marlin McDaniel caught my interest when he mentioned that he had a pet Mongoose in his office.
 The only actual experience I had with a Mongoose had to do with a set of Hot Wheels that my brother and I had as kids.
 In 1968 shortly after Hot Wheels came out, they had a pair of Hot Wheel cars that was advertised on TV.
 Don “Snake” Prudhomme or Tom “Mongoose” McEwen.
 Which do you want to be?

 The Construction Hands that worked for Brown & Root were wild enough.
 When they wanted a break from the hot sun, one of them would sneak on over to the gas station / convenience store just down the road and call the plant to report a bomb had been planted somewhere.
-All the construction hands would have to report to the construction parking lot and wait until the all clear was called, which usually gave them the afternoon off. — That’s known as the “Law of the Hog”, which I will discuss in a much later post.
+The construction hands would have to report to the construction parking lot and wait until “all clear” was called, which usually gave them the afternoon off. — That’s known as the “Law of the Hog”, which I will discuss in a much later post (see the post: “Power Plant Law of the Hog“).

 I had not been working at the coal-fired power plant very long my first summer as a summer help in 1979 before Mac (as we called Marlin McDaniel) asked me if I would like to be introduced to his mongoose.
 I said, “All Right”.
 Thinking….
 I’m game… This sounds like a joke to me.

-I don’t know if it was because I grew up with my brother and sister, where playing jokes on my sister was a mainstay of entertainment (not to mention a reason for having a close relationship with my dad’s belt, or my mom’s hair brush), but I seemed to be able to smell a joke a mile away.
+I don’t know if it was because I grew up with my brother and sister, where playing jokes on my sister was a mainstay of entertainment (not to mention a reason for having a close relationship with my dad’s belt, or my mom’s hairbrush), but I seemed to be able to smell a joke a mile away even when there wasn’t one there.

 So, I eagerly awaited to see what Mac actually meant by having a “Mongoose in a cage under his desk”.
 You see, as I mentioned above.
 I had never had a personal relationship with a regular goose let alone a French one.
 Well.
 “Mon goose” sounded French to me.
 Like “ce qui est?” “c’est mon goose” — Well.
 I had a number of years of French, but I didn’t remember the French word for Goose… which is actually “oie”.